Jump to content

 Conclusion: Truth is not the goal, but a risk

-Many beliefs do not arise from critical thinking, but from emotional needs.
-They provide structure, stability, and a sense of control.
+Many beliefs arise not from critical thinking, but from emotional need.
+They provide structure, stability and a sense of control.
 And people are reluctant to give them up – because that would mean allowing uncertainty.